 9. Mysterious Ogrodzieniec castle

 You might not have heard about Ogrodzieniec, even though it's located so close do Cracow.
-Or maybe Cracow it the reason why castles on Jura Krakowsko-Czestochowska aren't famous enough?
+Or maybe Cracow it the reason why castles in Jura Krakowsko-Czestochowska aren't famous enough?

-There's many reasons why it's worth to visit Polish Jurassic highland.
+There are many reasons why it's worth to visit Polish Jurassic highland.
 Besides numerous castles to see, there are big jurassic rocks to climb and lots of trails to hike or bike.
-It's just another beautiful but underrated region in Poland with great Ogrodzieniec castle being its major tourist attraction.
+It's just another beautiful, but underrated region in Poland with great Ogrodzieniec castle being its major tourist attraction.

 10. Pierogi, yeah!